tokengamedev/godot-android-modules/README.md

 ##### Manual Build:
    * Download the source code (clone or zip)
-   * Open the Project with Android Studio (Chipmunk or higher)
+   * Open the Project with Android Studio (Giraffe or higher)
    * Ensure all the configurations are met as per developer notes and build it (Make the Project)
    * The output by default should be in the root **bin** directory